 “The 10 warmest years in the instrumental record, with the exception of 1998, have now occurred since 2000.
 This trend continues a long-term warming of the planet, according to an analysis of surface temperature measurements by scientists at NASA ’s Goddard Institute of Space Studies.”Source NASA, NOAA Find 2014 Warmest Year in Modern Record

-Ted Cruz is a US citizen (from his mother. pay attention) he just needs to get a nod from the SCOTUS clarifying his eligibility status.
+Ted Cruz could be a US citizen through his mother if he claims US citizenship.
+He now needs to get a nod from the SCOTUS clarifying his eligibility status.
 Then he’s free to trip on his own light-footed contact with reality while believing he is running for President.
-Not just on this one subject, but nearly all of them not related to conservative dogma.
-Just waiting for the sound of a campaign implosion, like so many of the also-rans last time round (Yes, I’m looking at you Mr. Trump) Then we can get to the real political races.
+Not just on this one subject, the subject of his possibly ever being president of the United States, but nearly all of reality that is not directly related to conservative dogma.
+I’m just waiting for the sound of a campaign implosion, like so many of the also-rans last time round (Yes, I’m looking at you Mr. Trump) Then we can get to the real political races.

 Ted Cruz never made it out of the primary for the presidential race.
 He was almost defeated by an unknown Democratic opponent named Beto O’Rourke for his own Senate seat in 2018.
 Donald Trump became President instead.
 The country has gone mad in the subsequent four years, and Ted Cruz helped Donald Trump attempt a coup in Washington D.C. this week (January 6, 2021) during the counting of the electoral college votes that handed the presidency to Joe Biden.
 Hold onto your butts.
 Hope we’re all still here in two weeks for the inauguration.